saiganesh-marati/Usecase-Analysis-of-Cyber-Physical-Intrusion-attacks./README.md

-This Project Usecase-Analysis-of-Cyber-Physical-Intrusion-attacks was written in HTML,CSS,JS and used Django Framework,we worked on real time websites to find bugs and use cases.
+This Project Usecase-Analysis-of-Cyber-Physical-Intrusion-attacks was written in HTML,CSS,JS and used Django Framework,we worked on real time websites to find bugs and use cases. i have grouped all the files,if any queries contact to my mail.